abhinavdahiya/installer/upi/vsphere/README.md

 6. Run `terraform apply -auto-approve`.
 This will create the OpenShift cluster

-7. Run `openshift-install upi bootstrap-complete`.
+7. Run `openshift-install wait-for bootstrap-complete`.
 Wait for the bootstrapping to complete.

 8. Run `terraform apply -auto-approve -var 'bootstrap_complete=true'`.
 This will destroy the bootstrap VM.

-9. Run `openshift-install upi finish`.
+9. Run `openshift-install wait-for cluster-ready`.
 Wait for the cluster install to finish.

 10. Enjoy your new OpenShift cluster.